jmelosegui/WindowsServiceTemplate/README.md

 For install and uninstall after you compile the application use the following commands

 #### Install
-Assuming your exe file is named Service.exe
+Assuming your exe file name is Service.exe
 ```
  	Service.exe /i
 ```